corda/corda/docs/source/design/linear-pointer/design.md

 #### Coinselection will be slow.

 **Concern:** We'll need to join on other tables to perform coinselection, making it slower.
+This is when a `StatePointer` is used as a `FungibleState` or `FungibleAsset` type.

 **Response:** This is probably not true in most cases.
 Take the existing coinselection code from `CashSelectionH2Impl.kt`: